 Read more: Need more Christmas markets inspo?
 Read here about the most beautiful Christmas markets in Belgium.

-Tips about visiting the Monschau Christmas Market
+Tips About Visiting the Monschau Christmas Market

-In 2024 the Christmas Market in Monschau will be held between 29 November and 222 December.
+In 2025 the Christmas Market in Monschau will be held between 28 November and 21 December.

 Opening hours: Friday & Saturday – 11:00 – 21:00, Sunday – 11:00 – 20:00

-At the market: When you buy glühwein at the Christmas market, they will ask you a deposit for the mug, so don’t get surprised by the price!
+At the market: When you buy glühwein at the Christmas market, they will ask a deposit for the mug, so don’t get surprised by the price!
 When you return the mug, you get your money back.
 Otherwise, it makes a nice souvenir.

-How to get to Monschau
+How to Get to Monschau

 As Monschau is located close to the Belgian border, it is a perfect destination for a day trip from Belgium, the Netherlands, Luxembourg or even France.
 We went to Monschau by car from the Netherlands.

-Where to stay in Monschau
+Where to Stay in Monschau

 If you decide that it’s too much of a hassle with the parking (which actually is, but still doable), you can opt for spending the night in Monschau.
 Well, in fact this is not that bad idea, at all!
 Monschau is perfect for a long weekend getaway in November/December, as the market is open only on weekends.